Free Land and Property

 At this point lest us state emphatically that as professional investors we distance ourselves from the illegal activities of the ‘squatters’.
 We NEVER possess properties where we can trace the owners, and we certainly NEVER possess properties where the owners have left temporarily, for example, on holiday.
 That is just plain wrong, in my view.
 No, the properties or land we possess have no known, traceable owner.
 We may spend up to six months, and use the services of a professional tracing agency in an effort to find the owner.
 If, between us, we cannot find any owner during that time, then we may feel it is safe to go ahead….

-So what is the law?
-The law says that if you can possess, in adversity (without permission) any property or land for ten years (registered) or twelve years (unregistered) then you can apply to land registry to claim title to that land, and, if you are successful you will receive the title deeds.
+So, what is the law?
+According to Pearce Legal, the law says that if you can possess, in adversity (without permission) any property or land for ten years (registered) or twelve years (unregistered) then you can apply to land registry to claim title to that land, and, if you are successful you will receive the title deeds.

 There are certain conditions you must comply with during your qualifying period (the legal term is animus possidendi) but they are not onerous – quite reasonable, in fact.